Metallic Taste

 This will be due to infected matter leaking from the tooth or low level bleeding in to the mouth.

-Inflammation of the stomach (Bad and sometimes Metallic Taste)
+[boxibt style=”gray”]10.
+Inflammation of the stomach (Bad Sour and often Metallic Taste)

-Sinus or nasal infections (Foul and sometimes Metallic Taste)
+[boxibt style=”gray”]11.
+Sinus or nasal infections (Foul, Stinky Breath with a Metallic Taste)

 This is quite common and is caused by the mucus or low level bleeding from the nose or sinus.

-Medications like Antibiotics, Prenatal Vitamins and Antidepressants (Metallic Taste)
+[boxibt style=”gray”]12.
+Medications like Antibiotics, Prenatal Vitamins and Antidepressants (Metallic or altered Taste)

 Speak to your doctor if you symptoms arrived after starting and new medication.